mmomtchev/proj.js/README.md

 ## WASM Splitting

 Starting from version 0.9.1, `proj.js` supports WASM code splitting.
 This allows to split the module in two parts, a main part that is loaded when the module is initially imported and a secondary part that is lazy-loaded when any function not present in the main part is called.
-The splitting is performed along the lines of a JavaScript program - any function called by that program will be part of the main part, everything else will remain the secondary module.
+The splitting is performed along the lines of a JavaScript program - any function called by that program will be part of the main part, everything else will remain in the secondary module.
 A sample JavaScript program that performs only the quickstart is included, using this program results a very decent 40%:60% split:

 | Component | raw | brotli |
 | --- | --- | --- |